ll13355154947/awesome-nanobanana-pro/README.md

 ### Try the prompts with actual Nano Banana Pro here 👉 https://nanobananaproprompts.com

-Consider subscribing to [this free newsletter](https://zerolu.substack.com/p/hello-there) if you want more high quality content like this.
+Consider subscribing to [this free newsletter](https://zerolu.substack.com/p/hello-there) or follow me on [X](https://x.com/zerolu_eth) if you want more high quality content like this.

 ### Sponsor One: [thesorawatermarkremover.com](https://thesorawatermarkremover.com)